webpack/webpack.js.org/content/configuration/module.md

 }
 ```

-Note: You can use the `ContextReplacementPlugin` to modify these values for individual dependencies.
+T> You can use the `ContextReplacementPlugin` to modify these values for individual dependencies.
 This also removes the warning.

 A few use cases: